NewCreature/Instant-Instruments/README.md

     C   D   E   F   G   A   B   C   D    E   F   G

 The function key for the guitar is Escape.
 Holding Escape while pressing the Up or Down key will change the program used by the guitar.
+Holding Escape while pressing the Left or Right key will change the base note by one octave.

 ## Instant Drums